 It was not until both my parents had passed away in the early 1980's that I thought about our unusual surname and where it had originated.
-I had lost my best sources of information, and now over 25 years later I still don't have an answer but feel that I have at least made some progress.
+I had lost my best sources of information, and some 40 years later I still don't have an answer but feel that I have at least made some progress.

 Grandfather Thomas (1883-1966) had often told me that we came over with the Spanish Armada, but of course I never believed him.
 Others since have said that two Italian brothers came over to tile the floors of Jervaulx Abbey in Wensleydale.
 More info on http://www.jervaulxabbey.com

 In the early stages I contacted family relatives asking them to put down details of their own small group and then drew up various networks from the information received.
 From this I had obtained names of several of my Grandfather's siblings, and a casual remark while visiting Aunt May, raised the issue of mementos and souvenirs.
 Luck was on my side, and an old tin box appeared with two Victorian Funeral Invitation Cards which turned out to be for my Great Grandfather James (1853 - 1893) and Great, Great Grandfather William (1825-1907).

 These remembrance cards pinpointed places that led me to East Witton in lower Wensleydale, near Ellingstring where my GGF James was born, and where my ancestors had lived and worked as tenant farmers on Jervaulx Estates in Lower Wensleydale.
 Ellingstring can be found on http://www.ellingstring.com